gryf/vimwiki2html/README.rst

     it's simply working)

   - raw links (or bare)
+  - anchor links (implemented differently - only last anchor is taken into account - may cause anchors collision)

 - Tables

   - tables with headers
   - columns and rows spanning
+  - aligning for the columns (``VimWiki2HTML`` doesn't do that)

 - Explicit html tags (supported tag list: ``b``, ``i``, ``s``, ``u``, ``sub``, ``sup``, ``kbd``, ``br`` and ``hr``).